What Are Typical Sales Commission Rates for Sales Reps?

 Manufactured Products

 Sales reps selling manufactured products make less money in commissions than those selling services because of the price of manufacturing.
-According to Rep Hunter, typical commissions on manufactured products is between 7 and 15 percent.
+According to Rep Hunter, typical commissions on manufactured products are between 7 and 15 percent.
 For example, TalentMatch.net notes that office equipment sales reps tend to make 9 to 10 percent on commission.
-According to the Bureau of Labor Statistics, that boils down to a $9.86 hourly wage, which was the median earnings of retail salespeople, including commission, in May 2008.
+According to the Bureau of Labor Statistics, that boils down to a median $12.63 hourly wage, as of 2020.

 References